Tag Archives: Troubleshooting

 Site settings page looks like the group-based site settings page.
 Compare standalone site settings page:

-and broken teams connection site settings page… Specifically, you still do not have “Users and Permissions” section (as it is supposed to be handled via teams and group membership):
+and broken teams connection site settings page… Specifically, you still do not have the “Users and Permissions” section (as it is supposed to be handled via Teams and group membership).:

 So what should we do?
 Can we re-connect this site to teams or make it true standalone site?
 Would this broken site stay as broken forever?